-Note that a regular path query returns the set of node pairs in the graph database connected by a path conforming to the query, and therefore can be seen as the regular language constituted by all the words labeling the paths denoted by the query.
-Indeed, the simplification problem addressed in this paper has a language theoretic interpretation in terms of language equations.
+As we have already observed, the simplification problem in the context of graph databases has a language theoretic interpretation in terms of language equations.
 In general, solving systems of equations of the form e = e', where e and e' are regular expressions over an alphabet of constants and variables is undecidable, because it is easy to express the universality problem for Context Free Grammars in this way.
-In [13], the authors study linear equations of the form where $e_0, e'0, \ldots, e_n, e'n$ are regular expressions, and they prove that solving these equations is EXPTIME-complete.
-In contrast, we prove the solvability of another class of problems, namely, systems of language constraints of the form $e_1 \sqsubseteq e_2$ and $e_1 = e_2$ where e_2 has no variables.
-The key idea of our approach is that we can prove that solutions of the above equations are closed under congruence, which enables us to represent languages as graphs over the finite-state automaton for e_2 .
-Taking into account the language-theoretic view, our work has also connections with [4, 42], which also study language constraints of the forms $e_1 \sqsubseteq e_2$, and $e_1 = e_2$.
-However, in these works, e_1 is restricted to be a single word on both the source and the target alphabets.
+In [38], the authors study linear equations of the form where $e_0, e'0, \ldots, e_n, e'n$ are regular expressions, and x_1, \ldots, x_n are variables.
+The authors prove that solving these equations is EXPTIME-complete.
+In contrast, we prove the solvability of another class of problems, namely, systems of language constraints of the form $e_1 \sqsubseteq e_2$ and $e_1 = e_2$ where both e_1 and e_2 are regular expressions, and e_1 contains variables, whereas e_2 has no variables.